davidgasquez/awesome-duckdb/README.md

 - [Arrow Flight SQL Server](https://github.com/voltrondata/flight-sql-server-example) - An example implementation of the [Arrow Flight SQL protocol](https://arrow.apache.org/docs/format/FlightSql.html) what runs in a client-server setup with DuckDB or SQLite as backends.
 - [SQLFlow](https://github.com/turbolytics/sql-flow) - Enables SQL-based stream-processing, powered by DuckDB.
 - [nf-sqldb](https://github.com/nextflow-io/nf-sqldb) - This plugin provides support for interacting with SQL databases in Nextflow scripts.
+- [MindsDB](https://github.com/mindsdb/mindsdb) - The platform for customizing AI from enterprise data.
+[MindsDB integrates with DuckDB](https://docs.mindsdb.com/integrations/data-integrations/duckdb), making data from DuckDB accessible to a diverse range of AI/ML models.

 ## Extensions